ashishraj-hub/Credit-Score-Model-ML/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License - see the [Looks like the result wasn't safe to show.
-Let's switch things up and try something else!] file for details.
+This project is licensed under the MIT License - see the [License] file for details.

 ---